Updated July 11, 2023

 - A.F costs mean the total fixed cost apportioned in terms of the number of units produced during the year.

-- A.F cost can be said to be the variable cost per unit since the per-unit cost will change depending on the number of units produced.
+- A.F. cost is the variable cost per unit since the per-unit cost will change depending on the number of units produced.

-- Fixed costs are unavoidable in nature & remain the same irrespective of the production cycle of the company.
+- Fixed costs are unavoidable in nature & remain the same irrespective of the company’s production cycle.

-- In exceptional cases, even the total fixed cost may increase due to an increase in fixed expenses such as hiring more employees, increase in rent payments, increase in interest payments, etc.
+- In exceptional cases, even the total fixed cost may increase due to an increase in fixed expenses such as hiring more employees, rent payments, interest payments, etc.

 The formula for fixed cost goes like this:

-- The fixed cost component may include fixed pay of employees, rent of factory premises, rent of warehouse premises, license cost of any software, Annual maintenance charge of machinery, insurance cost, audit services cost, etc.
+- The fixed cost component may include fixed employee pay, factory premises rent, warehouse premises, license cost of any software, Annual maintenance charge of machinery, insurance cost, audit services cost, etc.

 - The number of units produced varies depending on the operational efficiency of the plants